MicrosoftDocs/power-automate-docs/articles/process-advisor-security.md

 Some privileges are set by default in Dataverse.
 This allows built-in security roles to use process advisor without further actions from system administrators.
 Specifically:

+- Process Advisor User can create, share and contribute to processes.
+This role has a restricted set of privileges only meant for using Process advisor.
+If you need to provide access to other features from the Power Platform, make sure to assign to the users another less restrictive security role on top of the Process Advisor User one.

-- Environment makers can use process advisor to create and share processes.
+- Environment makers can use process advisor to create, share and contribute to processes.

 - Administrators and system customizers can access all processes created in the environment.

 These security roles have privileges to the process advisor tables in Dataverse.
 Custom security roles can create processes in process advisor if they have the following permissions: